Multi-stage optimal dynamic treatment regimes for survival outcomes with dependent censoring: Theoretical properties

-\begin{remark} The distributional assumption was made for notational convenience and could be relaxed.
-For example, the results in this paper still hold for covariates that are a multivariate normal random vector truncated by some constants since random forests are invariant to scale transformation.
-Also the results are still valid with categorical covariates with a finite number of levels after modification to Assumption \ref{a:lipschitz}: in this setting, the norm is calculated by excluding the categorical covariate coordinates.
-The case of categorical covariates will be discussed in the proof of Theorem \ref{t:uc}. \end{remark}

-We also have assumptions regarding the tree-based estimator terminal node size and splitting rules.
-The first assumption forces the terminal node size to be both sufficiently small and sufficiently large.
+We have assumptions regarding the tree-based estimator terminal node size and splitting rules.
+The first assumption forces the terminal node size to be both sufficiently large absolutely and sufficiently small relative to the sample size.